Analytics-for-a-Better-World/GPBP_Analytics_Tools/README.md

 - Use blank lines in functions, sparingly, to indicate logical sections.
 -

-## Connecting GitHub with Google Colaboratory
+## Connecting with Google Colaboratory

 [Google Colaboratory](http://colab.research.google.com) is designed to integrate cleanly with GitHub, allowing both loading notebooks from github and saving notebooks to github.